Piggered/MakeLobbiesEvenBetter/README.md

 * If the program is stuck to one profile, you may have forgotten to save or cancel the note you're editing.
 * If the program is showing a random profile, remember that the program simply reads the latest host you had.
-* If none of the above applies, reload the reader by using the "Force Reload" button in the *Toolbox*.
+* If none of the above apply, reload the reader by using the "Force Reload" button in the *Toolbox*.
 If it's still not working properly after reloading, restart the program entirely.

 ## Questions and Issues